Louisville Cardinals football: Lenny Lyles

-A trailblazer in the integration of the Louisville Cardinals football program, Lenny Lyles was an outstanding player on both sides of the football from 1954 to 1957.
+A trailblazer in the integration of the Louisville Cardinals football program, Lenny Lyles was a player on both sides of the football from 1954 to 1957.
 Although he faced many unwelcoming crowds in his time at Louisville he always had the support of his coaches and teammates.
 On a recruiting trip to IU, track star Milt Campbell would advise Lyles against IU so Lyles would settle in his hometown university and play for Camp.
 The Central High product was a prize recruit for Louisville not only for his skill on the field but also to help attract other black players to the school.
 Louisville was coming out of a de-emphasis on sports and scholarships were now available to offer.

 A four-year starter for the Cardinals, Lyles totaled 2,786 yards on the ground and scored a school-record 41 touchdowns in his storied career, including 19 in 1957 to set a single season record which stood for more than 40 years.
 He is the school's second all-time scoring leader with 300 points in his storied career.
 He became the first Cardinal to surpass the 1,000-yard mark in a single season.
 In 1957, his 1,207 yards not only earned him All-America acclaim but led all of college football.
 He was selected in the first round of the 1958 NFL draft by the Baltimore Colts, where he teamed with Johnny Unitas.